 17 Weeks Pregnant

-As week 17 comes and goes, you are probably feeling much more comfortable with your pregnancy and dealing with symptoms.
-You are starting to show and look more like a pregnant woman rather than a woman who is over eating.
-Ultrasounds, tests and routine check-ups should be apart of your weekly life as you continue to get more excited about the birth of your child.
+As week 17 comes and goes, you are probably feeling much more comfortable with your pregnancy and dealing more easily with your symptoms.
+You are starting to show, and you look more like a pregnant woman than a woman who is overeating.
+Ultrasounds, tests, and routine check-ups should be a part of your weekly life as you continue to get more excited about the birth of your child.

 Symptoms and Body Changes at 17 Weeks

-At 17 weeks pregnant you will begin to show.
-Your abdomen is pooching out as it continues to grow.
-Your internal organs are moving around, providing space for the uterus and baby.
+At 17 weeks you will begin to show.
+Your abdomen grows as your internal organs move around, providing space for the uterus and baby.
 Your uterus begins pushing your intestines up and outwards, towards the sides of your abdomen, allowing you to feel your uterus more when you’re standing rather than sleeping or lying down.
-There might be an occasional pain in the legs called sciatic nerve pain which can be extremely painful for some women.
-The sciatic nerve is the largest nerve in the body and runs under the uterus, traveling right down the entire length of the leg.
-The cause of the pain is usually related to the pressure on the nerve caused by the growing baby and can sometimes be reduced by avoiding standing in one place for too long or putting pillows under the legs while sleeping at night to provide support.
-Talking with your doctor about this pain will allow you to gain other options to help relieve the pain.
+There may be an occasional pain in the legs called sciatic nerve pain, which can be excruciating for some women.
+The sciatic nerve is the largest nerve in the body and it runs under the uterus, traveling down the entire length of the leg.
+The cause of the pain is usually pressure on the nerve caused by the growing baby, and it can sometimes be alleviated by avoiding standing in one place for too long, or by putting pillows under your legs while sleeping at night to provide support.
+Your doctor may be able to suggest other ways to relieve the pain.
 Sweating may increase as the blood volume increases.
-Also, some women experience vaginal discharge and/or nasal congestion, however, this is normal and goes away after child birth.
+Also, some women experience vaginal discharge and/or nasal congestion.
+This is normal and goes away after child birth.